NathanMumo/movietickets/README.md

 # Project's Purpose:
 A web application that enables a user to get movie tickets.
 The ticket is sent to your email with a QR code for verification.With the application you can get updates on movies and you can also get news on what's hot on the entertainment scene globally.
+# Specs Sheet
+1. The user needs a working computer with internet access
+2. Partner cinemas need a QR scanner app on appropriate devices i.e computers and phones to scan th eQR code on the  online ticket of the user

 ## LANGUAGE SETUP/ INSTALLATION
    1. HTML